fieldtrip/website/example/bids_eyetracker.md

 ### Example

 In the following example we are converting two runs of eye tracker data for two subjects.
 The data was recorded at the DCCN.
-Since additional information is missing (e.g. units, origin, calibration procedure), the metadata is very sparse.
+Since additional information is missing (e.g., units, origin, calibration procedure), the metadata is very sparse.

 ```
 filename = {